Pupil Premium

 Provide a Familiy Support Worker and Mental Health Lead who will work and support families:

-Work with families whose children’s attendance is below national average and also targetting families who are persistently late;
+Work with families whose children’s attendance is below national average and also targeting families who are persistently absent or late;

 In addition, the school recognises that the wider curriculum supports and enriches children’s development in communication, English and maths, and therefore funding will also be allocated to enable children to participate fully and actively in wider and extra-curricular activities; including class visits and residential;